sbt/sbt.github.com/1.0/docs/Combined+Pages+Pdf.md

 After publishing you have to follow the
 [release workflow of Nexus](http://central.sonatype.org/pages/releasing-the-deployment.html).

-> *Note:* the sbt-sonatype plugin can be used also for other non-sonatype repositories
+> *Note:* the sbt-sonatype plugin can also be used to publish to other non-sonatype repositories

 #### Publishing tips'n'tricks

-Use staged releases for testing across large projects of independent releases before pushing the full project.
+Use staged releases to test across large projects of independent releases before pushing the full project.

 > *Note:* An error message of `PGPException: checksum mismatch at 0 of 20`